csiebler/csiebler.github.io/content/posts/chatting-private-data-langchain-azure-openai-service.md

 ## Summary

-In this blog post, we discussed how we can use LangChain, Azure OpenAI Service, and Faiss, to build a ChatGPT-like experience, but over private data.
+In this blog post, we discussed how we can use LangChain, Azure OpenAI Service, and Faiss to build a ChatGPT-like experience, but over private data.
+We used embeddings and Faiss to enable the document retrieval step and then used the `gpt-3.5-turbo` model to generate an answer from the retrieved documents.